Table of Contents

 7. Not Adjusting Varying Expenses Every Month

 Some expenses, like rent and utility bills, are relatively fixed.
-Others, like how much you spend on groceries can vary from month to month.
+Others, like how much you spend on groceries, can vary from month to month.
 If you don’t compensate for that fluctuation, you may be making a budget mistake.

 8. Not Taking Into Account One-Time Expenses

 One-time expenses can be real budget busters if you don’t plan for them ahead of time.
-Estimate the cost of the expense, and spread out your savings over a couple of months.
+Estimate the cost of the expense and spread out your savings over a couple of months.

 For example, if you plan to attend a wedding that will cost $800, you could start saving $200 a month four months in advance so you don’t end up footing the bill all at once.
-Or let’s say you know you’ll be needing a set of new tires soon; start stashing away cash in advance so you don’t get hit with a major bill that sends your budget spiraling.
-Another category many budgeters overlook is gifts; birthday and holiday presents can add up, so remember to set aside funds to afford them without a hiccup.
+Or let’s say you know you’ll be needing a set of new tires soon.
+Start stashing away cash in advance so you don’t get hit with a major bill that sends your budget spiraling.
+Another category many budgeters overlook is gifts.
+Birthday and holiday presents can add up, so remember to set aside funds to afford them without a hiccup.

 9. Having an Unrealistic Budget

-You may be overly optimistic, for instance, if you allocate 20% of your take-home pay toward one goal.
-If you oversave in one area, like for a downpayment on a home, for example, it may mean that you could incur credit card debt in order to buy necessities like groceries.
+It’s easy to be optimistic and have the best intentions when creating a budget, but make sure it’s something you can realistically stick to, to help avoid budgeting mistakes.
+You may be too ambitious, for instance, if you allocate 20% of your take-home pay toward a single goal.
+If you oversave in one area, such as for a down payment on a home, for example, it may mean that you could incur credit card debt in order to buy necessities such as groceries.
 Be honest with yourself about how much you spend and how much you can save.

 10. Having the Wrong Budget Method for You

-There is no one-size-fits all budgeting strategy.
-As we mentioned above, there are a number of different budgeting strategies you can use to help you build and stick to your budget.
-The best one is the one that works for you.
 Just because a budget strategy sounds good when you first learn about it or your best friend swears by it doesn’t mean it will work for you.
 It’s a budgeting error to cling to a system that isn’t working.
-If the technique you are using isn’t right for you, acknowledge that, and try something else.
+If the technique you are using isn’t right for you, acknowledge that and try something else.

 The Takeaway

 Interested in opening an online bank account?
-When you sign up for a SoFi Checking and Savings account with direct deposit, you’ll get a competitive annual percentage yield (APY), pay zero account fees, and enjoy an array of rewards, such as access to the Allpoint Network of 55,000+ fee-free ATMs globally.
+When you sign up for a SoFi Checking and Savings account with eligible direct deposit, you’ll get a competitive annual percentage yield (APY), pay zero account fees, and enjoy an array of rewards, such as access to the Allpoint Network of 55,000+ fee-free ATMs globally.
 Qualifying accounts can even access their paycheck up to two days early.

 FAQ